 TIP: You can activate links without saying their whole name: for instance, instead of "click add a list of words to your vocabulary", you could say just "click add a list".

-The Help and the Performance Assistant
+The Help

-The DragonBar's Help menu gives you access to the on-screen Help topics (articles) and the Performance Assistant (a collection of suggestions for what you can do to increase Dragon's speed).
+The DragonBar's Help menu gives you access to the on-screen Help topics (articles).